 Logging Buffer Configuration

-The first one we are going to configure is the logging buffer using the ‘logging buffered’ configuration command.
-We will also set its buffer size and the logging severity levels as well.
+The first one we will configure is the logging buffer using the ‘logging buffered’ configuration command.
+We will also set its buffer size and the logging severity levels using the following configuration commands:

 R1(config)#logging buffered R1(config)#logging buffered 100000 R1(config)#logging buffered debugging